Mental Capacity Act

 The Mental Capacity Act elearning programme features many interactive elements, such as clinical case studies, diagrams and self-assessment questions to help embed learning and foster deeper understanding.
 There are also links to further reading for more advanced learning on mental health issues.

-This online Mental Capacity Act programme consists of a number of sessions.
+This online medical course consists of a number of sessions.
 Sessions each take around 20 to 30 minutes to complete.
 You can dip into the content whenever you choose and recap any material as needed.

 Additional sessions cover the MCA and young people aged 16 or 17, research involving people who lack capacity, the Mental Capacity Act and adult safeguarding and finally settling disputes and disagreements.